LEBaz2211/kubernetes_tutorial/DEPLOYMENT_TUTORIAL.md

     This step ensures that your Kubernetes tools on the server, like `kubectl`, have the correct configuration to communicate with your k3s cluster.

-## Step 3: Set Up NGINX API Gateway
+## Step 3: Set Up NGINX Ingress Controller

 ### Preparing for NGINX Installation